History of Bournemouth: Christchurch Inclosure Act 1802

 More than half the land sold was bought by two men, William Dean of Littledown House, who paid £639 for 500 acre including the West Cliff and what is now King's Park.
-Sir George Ivison Tapps, the Lord of the Manor of Christchurch, paid £1,050 for 205 acre including the East Cliff and part of central Bournemouth.
+Sir George Ivison Tapps, the Lord of the manor of Christchurch, paid £1,050 for 205 acre including the East Cliff and part of central Bournemouth.
 Sir George decided to plant thousands of pine trees on his land.
-It was the valuable medicinal properties of these trees, combined with the invigorating sea air, that the town owes its origin.

 In 1809, a new building appeared on the heath.
 Originally called the Tapps Arms after Sir George Tapps, and later the Tregonwell Arms.
 It stood where Post Office Road meets Old Christchurch Road.
 The pub was a favourite haunt of smugglers and later became Bournemouth's first post office.
 It was demolished in 1885.

 When retired army officer Lewis Tregonwell visited in 1810, he found only a bridge crossing a small stream at the head of an unspoilt valley (or 'chine') that led out into Poole Bay.
 An inn had recently been built near what is now The Square (the centre of Bournemouth), catering both for travellers and for the smugglers who lurked in the area at night.
 Captain Tregonwell and his wife were so impressed by the area that they bought several acres and built a home, which is today part of the Royal Exeter Hotel.
 Tregonwell also planted pine trees, providing a sheltered walk to the beach.
 The town was to grow up around its scattered pines.
 Twenty-five years after the Tregonwells started work on their holiday mansion, Bournemouth was still only a small community with a scattering of houses and cottages.